Harshita-i/prism/README.md

 ## Overview

-Prism is a decision intelligence platform for teams that need to make important business decisions with evidence, accountability, and learning.
+Prism is built for enterprise teams that need to make important decisions with clarity, evidence, and accountability.

-Most AI tools generate answers.
-Prism builds enterprise decisions.
+Most AI applications are designed around conversations.
+A user asks a question, the AI generates a response, and the reasoning often disappears inside a chat history.
+That works for simple assistance, but it is not enough for business-critical decisions such as saving a customer renewal, handling employee attrition risk, resolving a stalled enterprise deal, or responding to operational disruption.

-Instead of leaving business reasoning inside a temporary chat window, Prism creates a persistent Decision Card with structured context, supporting evidence, agent reasoning, council consensus, human review, lifecycle history, and outcome tracking.
+Prism treats every important business problem as a **Decision**.
+A Decision is a persistent object that contains business context, supporting evidence, agent reasoning, risk analysis, scenario comparison, human review, lifecycle history, and final outcome.
+This makes Prism closer to an enterprise decision system than a normal chatbot.

+## Enterprise Decision Challenge

+Enterprise decisions are rarely made from one piece of information.
+They usually require policies, past experience, risk evaluation, alternatives, approvals, and follow-up learning.

+Traditional AI tools can generate useful responses, but they usually do not provide:

+- A structured decision lifecycle
+- Evidence references
+- Human approval workflow
+- Historical outcome memory
+- Clear accountability
+- Reusable organizational learning

+Because of this, teams may get an answer but still lack the governance needed to trust, review, and reuse that decision later.

 ## Why Prism?